Introduction to ASP.NET Core

 - The Model-View-Controller (MVC) pattern helps make your web APIs and web apps testable.

-- Razor Pages (new in ASP.NET Core 2.0) is a page-based programming model that makes building web UI easier and more productive.
+- Razor Pages is a page-based programming model that makes building web UI easier and more productive.

 - Razor markup provides a productive syntax for Razor Pages and MVC views.